shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

     return transaction;
 }
 ```

-The `setPayerAndBlockhashTransaction` return us the `transaction` and we can pass it to the `signAndSendTransaction` function to make our trasaction.
+`setPayerAndBlockhashTransaction` returns the `transaction` object containing the instructions and we can pass it to the `signAndSendTransaction` function to make our transaction.

 ```js
 export async function signAndSendTransaction(transaction) {
     try {